Equideum/hackathons/README.md

 # Collab19

-Project Name: Collab19

-Hackathon Team Members: James Duncan, James Young, Alok Tiwari (special thanks to Eric Chung, Jonathan Dunlap, and Burrrata).
+Team Members: James Duncan, James Young, Alok Tiwari (special thanks to Eric Chung, Jonathan Dunlap, and Burrrata).

 Outside organizations and contacts that advised or offered guidance: n/a